-After the 6-12 months venture building phase, you have a working MVP with first traction on the customer and commercial side.
-Time to celebrate?
-Well, a beer or two is ok.
-But the work to turn your offspring into a flourishing and profitable business only starts now.
+After the first months of building the venture, you now have a working MVP with first traction on the customer and commercial side.
+The challenge to transform your offspring into a flourishing and profitable business starts now.

 of the venture

 The venture is just out of MVP and has found an initial product-market fit.
-We found a first target group or cohort that likes our product and generates recurring revenues.
-At this point, you want to invest into growing these cohorts and build the infrastructure you need to handle the volumes.
-That could include growing your sales unit or further invest in growth channels.
+You identified a first target group or cohort that likes our product and generates recurring revenues.
+At this point, you want to invest into growing these cohorts and build the infrastructure you need to handle volume.
+That varies from growing your sales unit or further investing in growth channels.

 After successful growth over the first years, you start to see first challenges to continue the high growth numbers in your existing cohorts.
 CAC’s are increasing as you have reached a certain ceiling.
 It’s now time to expand the market.
 Either by replicating the initial growth in new regions or by enriching the product portfolio.
 While you want to build future growth areas, it’s also important to focus on key drivers like COGS and become profitable in your older cohorts.

 The venture has been growing over the last couple of years, acquired a strong and loyal base of customers for both initial and newer products, and has been expanding into new markets.
-Most probably profitability has been reached, at least in certain product portfolios and/or markets.
-It’s now time to select the path for the next 20 years.
-This phase can include preparation for an IPO or a trade sale.
-Depending on the exit path, the venture wants to further push growth or focus more on profitability.
+Likely profitability was reached, at least in certain product portfolios and/or markets.
+It’s now time to outline the path for the next 20 years.
+This phase covers preparation for an IPO or a trade sale.
+Depending on the exit path, the venture needs higher growth or increased profitability.